Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

                                               qparser.InfixOperator,
                                               leftassoc=False)

-Create an :class:`~ whoosh_reloaded.qparser.plugins.OperatorsPlugin` instance with your new operator, and replace the default operators plugin in your query parser::
+Create an :class:`~ whoosh.qparser.plugins.OperatorsPlugin` instance with your new operator, and replace the default operators plugin in your query parser::

     qp = qparser.QueryParser("text", myschema)